West Lothian Bike Library

 David tells us of one young girl on the autistic spectrum and with additional support needs who was ‘scared stiff’ of bikes before becoming involved in their sessions.
 “She now runs group rides on a Monday - when restrictions allow - when previously she wouldn’t go near a bike.
 We got her going fairly quickly.
 We even managed to get her mum cycling too, which was arguably harder!
 Their whole family volunteer with us now.
 We have a lot of people who come to the sessions and stay with us, some who’ve been here since day one.”

-Due to the popularity and demand for their one-to-one maintenance sessions with young people on the autistic spectrum, West Lothian Bike Library plan to expand this project.
+Due to the popularity and demand for their one-to-one maintenance sessions with young people on the autistic spectrum, West Lothian Bike Library will be expanding this project.

 Developing the cycling community in Livingston